xenify-io/litepaper/README.md

 - The veXNF mechanism is designed to lock in a substantial portion of the XNF supply, thereby playing a pivotal role in enhancing scarcity within the protocol.
 Participants have the option to lock their XNF for a period ranging from a minimum of 1 week to a maximum of 1 year.
 The longer the lock duration, the greater the earning power.
 Moreover, longer lock durations also result in a slower decay of this power.

-- For example, if veXNF holders initially locked their assets for 1 year but opt not to extend their lock periods, they'll face a sharp decline in their earning potential.
-Within the span of 30 days, their earning power halves, and by the 60-day mark, it's completely depleted.
-Consequently, they'll be left without earnings for a 10-month stretch before they can access their XNF again.
+- Example 1: veXNF holders who initially lock their XNF for a 1-year period face challenges if they opt not to extend their lock durations.
+Their earning power diminishes rapidly.
+In just 30 days, this power is halved, and by the end of 60 days, it's entirely gone.
+This leaves them without any earning power for the following 10 months until they can unlock their XNF.

+- Example 2: Those who choose to lock their XNF for a shorter 6-month duration and then decide against an extension face similar consequences.
+Their earning power diminishes rapidly.
+In just 15 days, this power is halved, and by the end of 30 days, it's entirely gone.
+This leaves them without any earning power for the following 5 months until they can unlock their XNF.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)